groovycode-xyz/taschengeld/requirements/PRD.md

 ### **4.2 Importance of Addressing This Problem**

 - **Convenience:** Physical coins can be cumbersome for children to carry and manage.
-- **Practicality:** Many stores do not accept all types of coins, limiting their usability.
+- **Practicality:** Many stores do not accept payment from customers who are using large amounts of coins (instead of bills) limiting their usability and frustrating children and parents alike.

 ---